driftywinds/tg-forwarder/README.md

 > ## ⚠️ AI-Generated Project
 > **This entire project — every line of code, every config file, and this README — was written by [Claude](https://claude.ai) (Anthropic).
 It was not written by a human developer.**
 >
 > No code was manually authored.
-The bot was built iteratively through a conversation with Claude, including debugging, fixing driver compatibility issues, resolving SQLite concurrency bugs, and UI tweaks — all AI-generated.
+The bot was built iteratively through a conversation with Claude, including debugging, fixing driver compatibility issues, resolving SQLite concurrency bugs, schema refactors, and UI tweaks — all AI-generated.
 >
 > Use in production at your own discretion.

 ---

-A Telegram bot that lets admins store files behind anonymous 9-character codes.
+A Telegram bot that lets admins store bundles of files behind anonymous 9-character codes.
-Users retrieve files with `/send <code>` — they never see who uploaded the file or from which chat.
+Users retrieve files with `/send <code>` — they never see who uploaded the files or from which chat.

 ---